WoVollmer/pkgTS/README.md

 <!-- badges: end -->

-The goal of R package `pkgTS` is to provide functions for time series analysis, e.g. ussable for climate or corona virus spread analysis.
+The goal of R package `pkgTS` is to provide functions for time series analysis, e.g. usable for climate or corona virus spread analysis.

 ## Installation